 Machine Learning tools can be applied to such data warehouses to enhance the value of the data captured in applications.
 For example, data classification, sentiment analysis, forecasting, and generation of new data content, to name a few, can be done using various BI/ML tools and models.

-Vanenburg’s Application Development Accelerator, called Rappit, already supports this scenario.
-All data generated or managed by an application created with Rappit can be synchronized in real-time to Google Big Query, allowing our customers to build dashboards and reports using BI tools such as Google’s Looker and Tableau, and embedding them into the application.
+Vanenburg’s high productivity coding product, called Rappit Developer, already supports this scenario.
+All data generated or managed by an application created with Rappit Developer can be synchronized in real-time to Google Big Query, allowing our customers to build dashboards and reports using BI tools such as Google’s Looker and Tableau, and embedding them into the application.

 AI/ML Intelligent Applications